Hybrid Heat Pump: Combining with a Gas Boiler

 The Future of Hybrid Heat Pumps

 The UK government's long-term aim is to eliminate gas heating entirely.
-The Future Homes Standard, coming into effect for new builds in 2025, effectively bans gas boilers in new homes.
+The Future Homes Standard, in effect for new builds from 2025, effectively bans gas boilers in new homes.
 For existing homes, the transition will be slower, but the direction is clear.

 Hybrid systems are widely seen as a transitional technology — a bridge between gas and fully electric heating.
 They make sense now for homes that are not yet ready for a full switch, but the expectation is that most hybrids will eventually become full heat pump systems as insulation improves, electricity prices fall relative to gas, and heat pump technology continues to advance.